Matcha is often described as being vegetal, malty, and slightly bitter.

 Understand, there are two grades of matcha – ceremonial and culinary grade.

-On average, ceremonial is the higher grade, producing a better tasting matcha.
+On average, ceremonial is the higher grade, producing better-tasting matcha.

 Culinary can be rather bitter and is best suited for food.